Kerr and Faraday rotations in topological flat and dispersive band structures: Conclusion

 \section{Conclusion}

 Using microscopic pseudo-spin dynamics, we have calculated the full optical conductivity tensor to contrast optical properties of topological flat bands with those of dispersive bands.
 The anomalous Hall conductivity of flat bands resembles that in the magnetotransport Hall conductivity, in which the sign change appears when the excitation energy matches the cyclotron frequency.
-It turns out that this sign change is intimately linked with the position of the van Hove singularity in the joint denstiy of states.
-The presence of an anomalous Hall response allows Kerr and Faraday rotations as well as change of ellipticity.
+It turns out that this sign change is intimately linked with the position of the VHS in the joint denstiy of states.
+The presence of an anomalous Hall response allows Kerr and Faraday rotations as well as a change of ellipticity.
 Giant Kerr angles appear below the band gap while the Faraday angle shows a universal value of ${\rm tan}^{-1}(\alpha)$ in the dc limit and reaches a maximum absolute value at the band gap.
 The reflected waves become circularly polarized for excitation energies above the band gap.
-These results provide a simple characterization technique for topological flat bands and could be useful in opto-electronic devices.
+These results provide a simple characterization technique for topological flat bands and could be useful in opto-electronic devices to generate elliptical polarized light from the linear one.
+One can introduce correlation effects to the topological flat bands to study fractional quantum Hall (FQH) effects without magnetic field~\cite{Sheng2011,Neupert2011,Tang2011,moller15}.
+Flat bands with Chern number greater than one~\cite{kaisun12} may host a FQH state with even-denominator filling fraction.
+The Chern number dependence of the optical properties of QAH materials will be an interesting field to study in the future as materials have recently become available~\cite{zhao2020}.

 \begin{widetext}